MLBPA Launches Campaign to Unionize Minor League Players

-MLBPA launches campaign to unionize minor league players originally appeared on NBC Sports Chicago
+MLBPA launches campaign to unionize minor league players originally appeared on NBC Sports Washington

 The Major League Baseball Players Association launched a historic campaign to unionize minor leaguers across the country.